 Poland never surrendered in World War II, and the Polish soldiers continued to fight as illegal combatants, instead of fighting on the battlefield.
 It was perfectly legal, under the Geneva Convention of 1929, to send them to a concentration camp instead of a POW camp.

 According to the official report by the US Army, there were 31,432 survivors in the main Dachau camp, including 2,539 Jews.
 Some of the Jews had been brought to Dachau from ghettos in Lithuania.
 Others had been brought to the main Dachau camp from the sub-camps just a few weeks before the liberators arrived.
 Some of the Jews had arrived only the day before.
-Some of the Jews at Dachau had originally been sent to Auschwitz, but had been brought back to Germany when the Auschwitz camp was abandoned.
-When the Americans entered Germany in March 1945, the Germans started bringing the Jews from the sub-camps to the main Dachau camp so that they could be turned over to the Allies.

 The dead bodies that the American soldiers saw were prisoners who had died in a typhus epidemic that started in December 1944 and accounted for half of the deaths in the 12-year history of Dachau.